uccser/cs-field-guide/text/chapters/en-formal-languages.md

 Here are some more ideas that you could use to investigate regular expressions:

-- On the [regexdict site](http://www.visca.com/regexdict/), read the instructions on the kinds of [pattern matching](glossary.html#pattern matching) it can do, and write regular expressions for finding words such as:
+- On the [regexdict site](http://www.visca.com/regexdict/), read the instructions on the kinds of {glossary-definition term="pattern matching" definition="In formal languages, finding text that matches a particular rule, typically using a regular expression to give the rule."}
+{glossary-link term="pattern matching" reference-text="Formal languages"}pattern matching{glossary-link end}
+it can do, and write regular expressions for finding words such as:

  - words that contain "aa"
  - all words with 3 letters